manfredsieger/losses/src/utils/README.md

 ### languagesConfig.js
 `languagesConfig.js` defines languages that are used to display the text on the website as well as languages used to translate dates

+### lineChartConfig.js
+`lineChartConfig.js` provides configuration for the chart on the charts page.
+It determines how the chart should look like, color of the grid etc. It also contains function which create sets of data for each type of losses and array of dates to be displayed on the horizontal bottom line of the chart.

 ### losses.js
 `losses.js` was used first as a local database and all data was imported from this file.